dawit-design/Boston-Eat/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Research for API that can provide the infromations I needed to include in my web app.
+- Research API that can provide the infromations that I needed to include in my web app.
 - Start creating the base of my web app and try putting a face that I am visuallizing for it
-- start working on the functionality and and clickable events on it.
+- Start working on the functionality and clickable events on it.
+- Add more CSS advanced styling
 - more more working

 #### PostMVP